2023 Chinese balloon incident: Background

-Spy balloon history and technology
+History and development of reconnaissance balloons

-The earliest record of military ballooning shows sky lanterns being used for signaling in 3rd century China.
-In the west, balloons became valued for their role in observing the battlefield and directing artillery.
-Their usage peaked during World War I, after which they were increasingly replaced with airplanes.
-During the Cold War, the United States sent hundreds of reconnaissance balloons, ostensibly for "meteorological survey" under Project Genetrix, over China and other Eastern Bloc countries to gain intelligence on their nuclear capabilities, despite their protests.
+Balloons have been valued for their ability to observe the battlefield and direct artillery.
+Their usage peaked during World War I, after which they were increasingly replaced by airplanes.
+During the Cold War, the United States sent hundreds of high-altitude balloons, ostensibly for "meteorological survey" under Project Genetrix, over China and other Eastern Bloc countries to gain intelligence on their nuclear capabilities, drawing their protests.

 Although mostly supplanted by surveillance satellites and unmanned aerial vehicles, balloons have retained some advantages, such as a lower cost of production and deployment.
-By 2019, the Pentagon had invested millions in COLD STAR (Covert Long Dwell Stratospheric Architecture), a project for stealthy balloons that are now being transitioned from narcotics surveillance to military service.
+By 2019, the Pentagon had invested millions in COLD STAR (Covert Long Dwell Stratospheric Architecture), a project for stealthy balloons that are now being transitioned from narcotics surveillance into military service.
 China recognizes the importance of catching up to foreign countries in this domain.
-Its military publications have highlighted the use of balloons to reconnoiter enemy air defense and enhance China's own defense capabilities.
-It has also flown high-altitude balloons to drop-test different hypersonic missile designs.
+Its military publications have highlighted the use of balloons to assess the early warning and response capabilities of enemy air defenses and to enhance China's own defense capabilities.

 Past Chinese balloons and unidentified objects

-Suspected Chinese surveillance balloons had been detected in U.S. airspace in the past, namely over Guam, Hawaii, and Florida.
-One occurred earlier during Joe Biden's presidency (2021–present) and three occurred during Donald Trump's presidency (2017–2021).
-They did not persist as long as the 2023 incident, and China was able to recover those balloons.
-Other pre-2023 incursions have remained unexplained, classified by U.S. authorities as unidentified aerial phenomena.
-The commander of United States Northern Command (USNORTHCOM), General Glen VanHerck, said that the U.S. failure to detect and identify all such incursions was "a domain awareness gap that we have to figure out".
+Suspected Chinese surveillance balloons have been detected in U.S. airspace in the past, namely over Guam, Hawaii, and Florida.
+One incursion occurred earlier during Joe Biden's presidency (2021–2025) and three occurred during Donald Trump's first presidency (2017–2021).
+These incursions did not persist as long as the one in 2023, and China was able to recover those balloons.

+Other pre-2023 incursions have remained unexplained and are classified by U.S. authorities as unidentified aerial phenomena.
+In 2022, the Office of the Director for National Intelligence said that there had been at least 171 reports of unexplained aerial phenomena in the United States, and the intelligence community has been unable to determine their precise nature.
+The commander of United States Northern Command (USNORTHCOM), General Glen VanHerck, said that U.S. failure to detect and identify all such incursions is "a domain awareness gap that we have to figure out".
+In response, the U.S. changed the sensitivity of its radar detection systems, which enabled it to detect additional UFOs.

-The U.S. Department of State said that a fleet of Chinese balloons have flown over more than forty countries and linked the surveillance activity to the Chinese military.
-In 2020 and 2021, similar balloons were sighted in Sendai and Hachinohe, Japan respectively, but they were not identified as of Chinese origin at the time.
+The U.S. Department of State said that many Chinese balloons have flown over more than forty countries and said that they have carried out surveillance linked to the Chinese military.
+In 2020 and 2021, similar balloons were sighted in Sendai and Hachinohe, Japan, respectively, but they were not identified as of Chinese origin at the time.
 A similar aircraft was sighted in January 2022 over India's strategically important Andaman and Nicobar islands.
-In February 2022, several balloons were detected off the coast of Taiwan, which their Ministry of National Defense said were likely for meteorological observations for the PLA's Eastern Theater Command.
-Another crashed near Taiwan in February 2023, carrying an antenna, a transmitter, temperature and humidity sensors, and was likely from China as well.
+In February 2022, Taiwan's Ministry of National Defense said that several balloons detected off the coast of the country were likely used for meteorological observations for China's Eastern Theater Command.
+Another crashed near Taiwan in February 2023, carrying an antenna, a transmitter, and temperature and humidity sensors and was likely from China as well.